Video Monetization

 Take Studio Bloom, for example—a fitness community created by Brooke Cates that offers pre- and post-natal workouts for new moms.
 To monetize their social following on Instagram, Brooke launched an online fitness membership site to offer online workouts in video form.

-Studio Bloom’s Instagram videos act as a preview to their full paid workout videos.
-They use their Instagram account to get people hooked on their content and keep them wanting more, which creates interest in and referrals back to their independent video streaming site hosted on Uscreen.
+Studio Bloom’s Instagram posts and reels act as a preview to their full paid workout videos.
+They use their Instagram account to get people hooked on their content and keep them wanting more, which creates interest in and referrals back to their independent video streaming site hosted on Uscreen

 Image showing different membership subscription plans for Studio Bloom.